SSWConsulting/SSW.Rules.Content/rules/keep-developers-away-from-design-work/rule.md

 Design is an inherently subjective field, and even experienced designers don't always agree on every decision.

-Design needs to be approached holistically, meaning every element should be considered as part of the whole.
-For example, color choices, typography, and user experience should all work together to create a unified design.
-When too many people, especially those without a design background, get involved, it can result in a disjointed and inconsistent product.
+In addition, effective design demands a holistic approach, where layout, typography, color, UX, and other essential elements work together to create cohesion.
+When non-designers, especially those without a strong grasp of these principles, get involved, the result is often disjointed and inconsistent, leading to a fragmented user experience.

 This situation is analogous to designers writing code.
 Many designers may know basic HTML or CSS, or use tools like ChatGPT to generate code.
 However, without a developer to review and refine it, there’s a higher risk of introducing poor-quality code, which can lead to tech debt.
 This often results in long-term maintenance challenges and system inefficiencies.
 Even if a developer steps in to review, it adds unnecessary workload and distracts them from their primary responsibilities.